dalesgit/wiki-vim/pages/easter-6-homily.md

 ### We looked at US from outside

-The last few global trips that Mary Pat and I have taken – north to south, east to west --have provided us with a perspective on this land we call **home**.
+The last few global trips that Mary Pat and I have taken – north to south, east to west --have provided us with a new perspective on this land we call **home**.

 Many of you have asked, "How was it?", and I have answered, "It was wonderful."
 And it was wonderful.
 Exciting.
 There were high points and low points.
-We looked at "**home**" from a different perspective.
-And it was frightening, foreboding, and sobering.
+It was frightening, foreboding, and sobering.
 In some ways it was depressing, leaving us saying, "What is there to do?"
 In other ways it prompted motivation to "do something."

-Most importantly our travels have allowed us to look at things from a different perspective.
-It allows for taking stock.
-Asking ourselves, "What matters?"
-A former mentor of mine said, "You decide what ditch you're ready to die in."
+It encouraged us to ask, "What matters?", or as a former mentor of mine said, "You decide what ditch you're ready to die in."

 ### The last words of my last sermon